 - 40 Let us search and try our ways, and turn again to the Lord.

-Complain is very good when it is properly channeled.
+To Complain is very good when it is properly channelled.
 Someone has offended you and you complain to someone that can take care of it that is perfect.
 When you complain to God about a situation and pray about it that is OK.
 The psalmist complained to God about the wicked ones in Psalms chapters 55 and 142.
-These are not bad complains, when you poured out your hearts to somebody with the intention of taking care of these problems, it is not bad.
+These are not bad complaints, when you poured out your hearts to somebody with the intention of taking care of these problems, it is not bad.
 Because of what she was going through, Hannah complained and prayed to God and God answered her.

-However, our complain is always to accuse, to protest, to find fault, it is about discontent, about why is someone having this while I am not, why is he riding a New BMW while I am just having a used car, are we not serving the same God?
+However, our complaint is always to accuse, to protest, to find fault, it is about discontent, about why is someone having this while I am not, why is he riding a New BMW while I am just having a used car, are we not serving the same God?
 Is it a sin to serve you?
 Have you thanked God for the used car first?
 Or where were your God when this was happening to me?
-At times, when God has helped us and we have moved up or we have been promoted, we get too busy to attend the things of the Lord and when we are asked, we begin to say it was because of the work that God has given to us.
-Or complaining unnecessarily about our boss or supervisor or spiritual leader, your spiritual leader may not necessarily be your Bishop, Abbess, Archbishop or Patriarch, he may be your Head of Department, your Chairman of a Committee, etc. Somebody that is ahead of you, no matter how small in the church or ministry setting may be your spiritual leader.
+At times, when God has helped us and we have moved up or we have been promoted, we get too busy to attend to the things of the Lord and when we are asked, we begin to say it was because of the work that God has given to us.
+Or complaining unnecessarily about our boss or supervisor or spiritual leader, your spiritual leader may not necessarily be your Bishop, Abbess, Archbishop or Patriarch, he may be your Head of Department, your Chairman of a Committee, etc. Somebody that is ahead of you, no matter how small in the church or ministry setting maybe your spiritual leader.
 Why is he always telling us that we come late?
 Why is he always calling me to ask a question or to do one thing or the other?
 Why?
 Why?
 Why?
 Complain!
 Complain!!
 Complain!!!
 (Jude 16)

 Whether it is hereditary or learnt I cannot really say, but I know that children as soon as they learn how to talk will start to complain, when you ask a child to do something, he or she starts to complain.
 We must be very firm with our children in order to get the best out of them.
 The earlier we discipline them and let them know that complaining is not good, the better.

 Complains are directed towards ourselves, this is rare, but towards others and we as Christians mostly towards God.
-The first complainer in the Bible is the first man Adam, and he directed his complain to God, “the woman that you gave to me” so we can see that to complain is natural, however, it is not scriptural and not spiritual.
+The first complainer in the Bible is the first man Adam, and he directed his complaint to God, “the woman that you gave to me” so we can see that to complain is natural, however, it is not scriptural and not spiritual.

 EFFECTS OF COMPLAINING